Chart Color Schemes

 Turramurra is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Turramurra's cultural diversity is notable, with 25.8% speaking a language other than English at home and 37.5% born overseas.
-Christianity is the dominant religion, comprising 51.6%.
-Judaism, however, is overrepresented in Turramurra at 0.9%, compared to Greater Sydney's 2.5%.
+Christianity is the dominant religion in Turramurra, making up 51.6%.
+Judaism, however, is overrepresented compared to Greater Sydney, comprising 0.9% versus 2.5%.

 Frequently Asked Questions - Diversity